 The most well-known honours are probably MBEs and OBEs, but these are just a few of the titles that may be awarded at an Investiture.
 There are currently six different Orders of Chivalry and two Orders of Merit into which people might be invested at various levels, known as ranks.
 Awards for gallantry and distinguished service can also be presented to members of the Armed Forces and the Emergency Services.
 The Central Chancery of the Orders of Knighthood, a branch of the Lord Chamberlain's Office, is responsible for planning Investitures and organising the different insignia that are being awarded.

-- The Queen enters the room attended by two Gurkha orderly officers, a tradition begun by Queen Victoria in 1876.
+- The Member of The Royal Family enters the room attended by two Gurkha orderly officers, a tradition begun by Queen Victoria in 1876.

 - The word 'investiture' comes from the Latin word for dressing, or robing, in reference to the formal dress with which an incumbent being invested with a throne or a very high rank might be adorned, as part of the insignia for that role.